diamante0018/MW3ServerFreezer/README.md

 ## Compile from source

 - Clone the Git repo.
 Do NOT download it as ZIP, that won't work.
-- Update the submodules and run `premake5 vs2019` or simply use the delivered `generate.bat`.
+- Update the submodules and run `premake5 vs2022` or simply use the delivered `generate.bat`.
-- Visual Studio Properties -> Linker -> Input -> Module Definition File -> add module.def located in src folder
 - Build via solution file in `build\mw3-server-freezer.sln`.

 ## Commands